przemek-nowicki/mean-crud-app/README.md

 Run `npm run server` for a dev backend server.
 The server will automatically reload if you change any of the files from api directory.
 In order to check if api response type `curl -i localhost:3000/api/users` command in terminal/

+## Build and run app
+Run `npm start`.
+It will build frontend and run server on `http://localhost:3000`

 ## Build